Snep3/books/README.md

 # books

 **0. you will need to open a therminal to install node_modules <br>
-'cd homeworkP', 'cd frontend', 'cd homeworkP' and then 'npm install' so you'll have the entire react library ready**
+'cd frontend', 'cd homeworkP' and then 'npm install' so you'll have the entire react library ready**

 1. Open 2 different therminals - one backend, the other frontend